Sir Nathaniel Johnson's

 Loud clamours were not only heard without doors, but jealousies and discontent filled the hearts of many within them, not of Dissenters only, but also of those who adhered to the church.

-In this distracted state of the colony, the inhabitants of Colleton county, composed chiefly of Dissenters, met and drew up a state of their grievous circumstances, which they resolved to transmit to the Proprietors, praying their Lordships to repeal this oppressive act.
-John Ash, one of the most zealous men in the opposition, agreed to embark for England as agent for the aggrieved party, computed to be at least two thirds of the whole inhabitants of the colony.
+In this distracted state of the colony, the inhabitants of Colleton County, composed chiefly of Dissenters, met and drew up a state of their grievous circumstances, which they resolved to transmit to the Lords Proprietors, praying their Lordships to repeal this oppressive act.
+John Ash, one of the most zealous men in the opposition, agreed to embark for England as agent for the aggrieved party, computed to be at least two-thirds of the whole inhabitants of the colony.

-The governor and his friends, apprized of this design, used all possible means to prevent him from obtaining a passage in any ship belonging to Carolina.
-Upon which Ash went to Virginia, to which province his instructions were conveyed to him, and from thence he set sail for England.
+The governor and his friends, apprised of this design, used all possible means to prevent him from obtaining a passage in any ship belonging to Carolina.
+Upon which John Ash went to Virginia, to which province his instructions were conveyed to him, and from thence he set sail for England.

 Sir Nathaniel Johnson having advanced so far, was determined to proceed in spite of every obstacle thrown in his way.
 He instituted what the inhabitants of Carolina took to be a high-commission court, like that of King James the second.
 It was enacted, that twenty lay-persons be constituted a corporation for the exercise of ecclesiastical jurisdiction, with full power to deprive ministers of their livings at pleasure, not for immorality only, but also for imprudence, or on account of unreasonable prejudices taken against them.

-About the end of the year 1708, Colonel Edward Tynte received a commission from Lord Craven, investing him with the government of the colony.
-About the same time Charles Craven, brother to the Palatine, was made secretary to the province.
+About the end of the year 1708, Col. Edward Tynte received a commission from William Craven, 2nd Baron Craven and Palatine over the Lords Proprietors investing him with the government of the colony.
+About the same time Charles Craven, brother to the Palatine, was made Secretary to the province.

 During the time Sir Nathaniel Johnson had governed the country, it had not only been threatened with a formidable invasion, but also torn to pieces with factions and divisions, which had much retarded its progress and improvement.
 Great confusion among the people had been occasioned by the violent stretch of power in favour of an ecclesiastical establishment.

-The new Palatine, sensible of those things, instructed Governor
+The new Palatine, sensible of those things, instructed Gov.

-Tynte to adopt such healing measures as would be most conducive
+Edward Tynte to adopt such healing measures as would be most

 In 1708, Governor Nathaniel Johnson reported a slave majority for the first time in South Carolina.
 Black Slaves - 4,100, Indian Slaves - 1,400, Whites - 4,080, Total - 9,580.